Join our newsletter for updates and exclusive content!

 80/20 Campervan Drawer Guide

-We absolutely love the strength or drawers with have built with extruded aluminum in our campervan.
+We absolutely love the strength of drawers we have built with extruded aluminum in our campervan.
 In the below guide, we dive into the nitty gritty of doing this yourself: latches, slides, construction, and more.

 80/20 Shower in a Bench Schematics